PLASTIC FREE JANUARY – TIP #10

 Just like our Plastic Free Ice Cream in minutes tip, this plastic free laundry tip is one you should be able to try at home today!
 Most households will already have all the supplies needed to make your whites brighter—naturally.
 The only thing may not have year-round is sunshine!

 We all love our load of fresh whites to be bright and white, and for many achieving those results means reaching for a container of bleach.
-While beach is effective at making your whites brighter, it’s not natural, chemical free or plastic free.
+While beach is effective at making your whites brighter, it’s not natural, chemical free, nor is it a plastic free laundry detergent.
 Bleach is known to worsen the symptoms of asthma and can also cause skin irritations.

 Not only is bleach toxic, when too much of the chemical is used it may have the adverse effects on your whites, turning natural fibres like cotton and linen, yellow.